Mbicha/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 3: Function that prints the length of prefix substring.

 Task 4: Fuction to search a string for any of a set of bytes.

+Task 5: Function to locate substring of a string.